 Research into alternative and new pest control methods

-DOC and the Animal Health Board jointly spend more than $2 million a year working with universities, Crown Research Institutes and private companies to develop new methods of pest control.
+DOC and TBfree New Zealand (formerly the Animal Health Board) jointly spend more than $2 million a year working with universities, Crown research institutes and private companies to develop new methods of pest control.
+This work includes: